shrutiapcsp/Shruti-Individual-/test prep.md

 ## **GitHub Actions:**
 **5.5 Legal and Ethical Concerns**:
 1. When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.
+Most of this information is listed in the 5.5 notes section.
+GitHub public license is similar to ones listed because information is open and allows for collaboration.
 2. Make a license for your personal and Team project.
 Document license you picked and why.
+MIT License seemed to be best because while I still get credit for my score, others can have access to my code.
 **5.6: Safe Computing**
-1. Describe PII you have seen on project in CompSci Principles.
+3. Describe PII you have seen on project in CompSci Principles.
+We have used ReadMe to list the contributions of individuals in each group.
+It is a great way for people to get a cursory view at the projects completed by individuals.
-2. What are your feelings about PII and your exposure?
+4. What are your feelings about PII and your exposure?
+PIIs can be very helpful if used carefully.
+In that way it is like any online program.
+The user must be careful when it comes to privacy concerns.
-3. Describe good and bad passwords?
+5. Describe good and bad passwords?
 What is another step that is used to assist in authentication.
-4. Try to describe Symmetric and Asymmetric encryption.
+Good passwords tend to have special characters with variation in uppercase and lowercase letters, and have many characters.
+To assist in authentication, many websites have multi-factor authentication where a code is sent to the user's email for example and the user has to enter the code into the platform.
+6. Try to describe Symmetric and Asymmetric encryption.
+Symmetric encryption uses one key to both encrypt and decrypt electronic information while asymmetric encryption uses a public and private key to encrypt and decrypt a message.
+This can protect from those who do not have access to the information.
-5. Provide and example of encryption we used in deployment.
+7. Provide and example of encryption we used in deployment.
+During deployment we used an input of a key pair to deploy the updated code.
-6. Describe a phishing scheme you have learned about the hard way.
+8. Describe a phishing scheme you have learned about the hard way.
 Describe some other phishing techniques.
+When I was younger, I got an email about a free trip to Mexico and made the mistake of clicking the link.
+This ended up installing a virus and I had to do a full reboot and later install virus blockers to prevent this from happening again.

 ## Week 1 - Test Prep
 ### (5.3-5.4 Notes, Github Actions)